rmarsigli/strudel-live-code/docs/testing.md

 # Testing Guide

-This guide explains the testing setup and how to run tests for the Strudel Live Code application.
+This guide explains the testing setup and how to run tests for the Strudel Studio application.

 ## Test Stack